moon-2000/Sentiment_Prediction/README.md

 # Review Classification: SVM vs. Random Forests

 ### Project Overview
-    The model predicts either the review_sentiment (positive, neutral, negative).
+    The model predicts the review_sentiment (positive, neutral, negative).

     For text vectoization, TF-IDF vectorizer is used for Sentiments vectorization.